-Dietary fiber is an essential nutrient, although most of us just don’t eat enough.
-This post will explain why you need fiber every day.
-We’ll also list 21 healthy foods you can enjoy to get more of this much-needed nutrient.
+Dietary fiber is an essential nutrient, although most don’t eat enough.
+This post explains why you need fiber daily and shares 21 of the top foods high in fiber to help get you started.

-Why is fiber valuable?
+So, what's the big deal about fiber?
 Eating fiber helps maintain a healthy body.
 Fiber cleans out the intestines, removes bacteria, reduces colon cancer risk, and keeps your bowels moving regularly.
-Besides the health benefits is the fact that fiber-rich foods are delicious and easy to incorporate into your diet.
+Besides the health benefits, fiber-rich foods are delicious and easy to incorporate into your diet, which we'll discuss in this post.

 WHAT IS FIBER?